 In part, he was doing that but there’s also a lot of truth in the fact that startups are “terrible”.
 They are very, very hard.
 It’s very easy to get distracted by the huge successes of a small number of companies and not face the reality that building a company is hard work.
 And hard work isn’t enough.
 You might not have enough money, or the right people, or you might discover that your market is too small.

-Silicon Valley lives in a schizophrenic state: everyone outwardly will tell you how they are “killing it” and doing so well.
+Silicon Valley lives in a schizophrenic state: everyone outwardly will tell you how they are “crushing it” and doing so well.
 But inside they are full of fear and doubt.
 Mentally that’s a very hard thing to sustain and it’s not surprising that some people suffer mental health problems because of it.
 We shouldn’t be ashamed of admitting that things are hard, as Matthew did.

 Silicon Valley also likes to use very positive language for things that might be a little negative or tough.
 One such term is “pivot”.
 There’s nothing wrong with changing direction or responding to customer or market demands.
 But face it with reality that you had to change direction.
 That’s OK.
 To quote George Bernard Shaw: “Progress is impossible without change, and those who cannot change their minds cannot change anything”.